In Australia, we property investors are fortunate. Why? Because we can claim the cost of construction for investment

 - The type of property in question.
-For instance residential property has a difference rate to hotel apartments.
+For instance, residential property has a different rate than hotel apartments.

-- When the property was built has a major influence as to the rate of the capital works allowance.
+- When the property was built, has a significant influence on the rate of the capital works allowance.

 These rates have been determined by the Australian Taxation Office – Capital Works Rate.

 Do I have to make a cost base adjustment for capital works deductions claimed?

 Cost base adjustments refer to figuring out a rental property’s capital gain or loss.

-The cost base and reduced cost base of the property may need to be reduced to the extent that it includes construction expenditure in which you, as an investor, can claim in capital works deductions.
+The cost base and reduced cost base of the property may need to be reduced to the extent that it includes construction expenditure which you, as an investor, can claim in capital works deductions.

 If you claim the capital works deduction, you need to factor the amount you have asserted into the equation when you sell the property.

 But, using the principle that a dollar claimed today is better than a dollar later – it’s better to claim the deduction.

 The other factor to consider is that if you old your property for more than one year, your Capital Gains Tax payable is halved.

-So, in summary, as property investors, it’s better to claim the capital works allowance than not.
+So, as property investors, it’s better to claim the capital works allowance than not.

 How do you calculate how much I can claim?